-An adult working in a School will commit an offence if they know another adult working there poses a serious risk of committing a child abuse offence and they have the power to reduce or remove that risk, and they negligently fail to so by either acts and/or omissions.
+Any adult working in a school will commit an offence if they know another adult working there poses a serious risk of committing a child abuse offence and they have the power to reduce or remove that risk, and they negligently fail to do so by either acts and/or omissions.
 This is directed at School Board members, Principals and Senior Executive Members.
 This will be included in mandatory Child Protection Training (see Appendix 1a and 1 b for further information).

-KINGDOM CULTURE CHRISTIAN SCHOOL CHILD PROTECTION POLICY PART A: CHILD PROTECTION (WORKING WITH CHILDREN) ACT 2012 Relating to working with children check clearances for all persons at the School engaged in child-related work (legislation.nsw.gov.au)
+PART A: CHILD PROTECTION (WORKING WITH CHILDREN) ACT 2012

+Relating to working with children check clearances for all persons engaged in child related work (legislation.nsw.gov.au)